martinvonz/jj/docs/github.md

 ## Basic workflow

-The simplest way to start with Jujutsu, is creating a stack of commits, before creating any branch.
+The simplest way to start with Jujutsu is by creating a stack of commits and letting Jujutsu auto-create a branch.

 ```shell
 # Start a new commit off of `main`